Call 811 Before You Dig

 Remember, even if you think it’s a small project, like planting a garden, if it involves putting a shovel into the ground, the law requires you to contact 811.

-Bloomer Telephone Company wants you to be safe—so please call 811 before you dig.
+Bloomer Broadband wants you to be safe—so please call 811 before you dig.